FAQ

 Why This Is Necessary:

-• Functionality: These parts ensure that your new hood operates just like the original.
+• Functionality: These parts ensure the new hood operates like the original.

-• Standard Procedure: Transferring components is a common practice and not a sign of product issues.
+• Standard Procedure: Transferring components is common and not a sign of product issues.

 Understanding Aesthetic Variations